 Wizard Mode 3 (Escape the Locker): TBA (play 5 red chapters and Multiball 3 to qualify, shoot Maelstrom to start)

-Wizard Mode 4 (Battle for the Fountain of Youth): TBA (play 5 blue chapters and Multiball 4 to qualify, shoot Fountain of Youth to start)
+Wizard Mode 4 (Battle for the Fountain of Youth): Play 5 blue chapters and Multiball 4 to qualify this Wizard Mode, and then shoot the Fountain of Youth to start it.
+During the first phase of the wizard mode, shoot five flashing shots, then (?)

 Wizard Mode 5 (Don’t Betray the Compass): TBA (play 5 purple chapters and Multiball 5 to qualify, shoot Devil’s Triangle to start)